 Cities that moved from one low complexity activity to another

 The final set of cities are those that have been ‘trapped’ in low complexity activities in the last four decades, shown in the bottom left of Figure 8.
-These cities offer the counter example to the experience of most large cities – like the large cities, their development also appears to have been guided by the inherent benefits that they offer to businesses rather than their past industrial structure.
+These cities offer the counter example to the experience of most large cities.
+Like the large cities, their development also appears to have been guided by the inherent benefits that they offer to businesses, such as the ability to share information and inputs (Box 3), rather than their past industrial structure.
 The problem is that the benefits they have offered, such as large pools of unskilled labour and cheap land, have appealed to lower productivity activities (e.g. warehousing, distribution or food manufacturing).
 Box 7 looks at how coal mining cities and large towns have developed over the last 40 years.

 Box 7: How coal economies evolved in the last decades

-From the 22 cities and large towns that are ‘trapped’ in low knowledge activities, six of them were specialised on coal in 1981.
-Nowadays, these urban areas had moved away from coal and specialised in different sectors.
+From the 22 cities and large towns that are ‘trapped’ in low complex activities, six of them were specialised on coal in 1981.
+Nowadays, these urban areas had moved away from coal are specialised in other sectors.
 None of these sectors are related to coal mining, suggesting their earlier specialism had no direct impact on the subsequent specialisms they developed.
-But all are lower skilled activities, suggesting that it is the inherent benefits that these places offer to businesses that has driven their development, rather than their historic industrial structure.
+But all are lower skilled activities, suggesting that it is the inherent benefits – often driven by indirect legacy of previous activities (e.g. contamination affecting land values) – that these places offer to businesses that has driven their development, rather than the specific accumulated knowledge from past industrial structure.

 Figure 13: Most prevalent exporting occupation as share of exporting jobs, 1981-2019